Glossary

 Pedersen commitment

-So it is possible to verify the without revealing the individual summed values.
-This operation turns useful in order to conceal the amounts of tokens transacted.
+So it is possible to verify the total sum without revealing the individual values.
+This operation, for example, becomes useful to conceal the amounts of tokens transacted.

 Article Link